Only Hope

-"Only Hope" is a song by American band Switchfoot.
+"Only Hope" is a song by American rock band Switchfoot.
 It was written by Jon Foreman for their 1999 album New Way to Be Human.
 The Christian-themed song is featured prominently in one of the scenes of the 2002 film A Walk to Remember.

 Cover versions

 Mandy Moore version

-"Only Hope" was recorded by Mandy Moore for the film A Walk to Remember (arranged and produced by the film's composer Mervyn Warren) and is included on her first greatest hits album The Best of Mandy Moore.
+"Only Hope" was recorded by Mandy Moore for the 2002 film A Walk to Remember (arranged and produced by the film's composer Mervyn Warren) and its soundtrack.
+The song was included on her first greatest hits album The Best of Mandy Moore in 2004.

 Other versions

 In 2020, Mat and Savanna Shaw released a cover version of "Only Hope" on their debut album Picture This.